 Miss A. Stewart, Librarian

-The library is a vibrant place to read and study.
-It is used throughout the school day by classes conducting research and sixth form students for independent study.
-During break and lunch the library is used by students to borrow and return books as well as for schoolwork.
-This service is also extended after school hours.
+The Library is a vibrant place to read and study.
+It is used throughout the school day by classes and during break and lunch the library is used by students to borrow and return books, use the computers, as well as for schoolwork.
+This service is also extended after school hours until 4:15.

 Books and Other Printed Resources

-The library is dedicated to providing students with a diverse range of books and the large fiction section caters for all students of different ages and abilities.
-This includes the classics, fiction of all genres, short stories, graphic novels, quick reads and the latest releases.
-Students can borrow books for up to two weeks, after which they must be returned so that other students may borrow them.
+The library is dedicated to providing students with a diverse range of books and the large fiction section caters for students of different ages and abilities.
+This includes the classics, fiction of all genres, short stories, graphic novels, quick reads, dyslexia friendly books and the latest releases.
+Students can borrow two books for up to two weeks, after which they must be renewed or returned so that other students may borrow them.
 Throughout the year the students have a chance to decide what books they would like in the library by making book suggestions and by taking part in the Student Voice Book Choice, where they vote for their favourite book.

 The non-fiction section covers a wide range of stock to support the curriculum.
 We actively encourage students to engage in wider reading and to be curious about the subjects they are studying.
 There are encyclopedias, dictionaries and reference books to help with research for assignments.
 These books are arranged using the Dewey Decimal System and are also colour coded on the shelf.
-There is also a dedicated section for revision books covering KS3, KS4 and KS5 curriculum areas.
+There is also a dedicated reference section for revision books covering KS3, KS4 and KS5 curriculum areas.
 The Library has GCSE and A Level magazines covering many of the subject areas.

 There are 18 computers in the Library for student use.
 These are all linked to the school network, the Internet and a printer.
 In addition to these computers the Library has a dedicated Library search computer.
-The computers must be booked before use during break and lunch and are for school work and research purposes only.
+The computers must be booked before use during break, lunch and after school and are for school work and research purposes only.

 We are dedicated to providing students with opportunities for personal development.
 All EWS students, from year 7 right through to year 13 are able to help in the Library during their break and lunchtimes.
 They are trained and organized by the Librarians.
 This valuable contribution by the students provides them with practical work experience and serves as part of their citizenship contribution to the school community.
-They help the librarians prepare new books for loaning, help keep the library in good order and help other students with book borrowing and searches.
-They are also brilliant at providing reading recommendations.